-Children who are diagnosed with chronic motor tic disorder between ages 6 and 8 typically don’t require treatment.
+Children who are diagnosed with chronic motor tic disorder between the ages of 6 and 8 don’t typically require treatment.
 At that point, the symptoms may be manageable and can even subside on their own.

 People who are diagnosed with the disorder later in life may need treatment.
 The specific treatment will depend on the severity of the tics.

-Tourette’s syndrome, also known as Tourette’s disorder, typically begins in childhood, on average at age 7.
+Tourette’s syndrome, also known as Tourette’s disorder, typically begins in childhood.
+On average, it appears at age 7.
 Children with this disorder may experience spasms in the face, head, and arms.
 The tics can intensify and spread to other areas of the body as the disorder progresses.
 However, the tics usually become less severe in adulthood.

 Tics associated with Tourette’s syndrome include:

 - flapping arms